America's Best Ally:

 Keep up to date with our progress as we work to unleash American scientific and technical ingenuity against our burgeoning threats.

-Today, the Science and Technology Action Committee (STAC), a non-partisan coalition of non-profit, academic, foundation and business leaders advocating for greater focus and funding of science and technology, issued the following statement on the FY23 omnibus appropriations bill released by Congress on December 20th.
-STAC members urge Congress to pass this agreement as soon as possible.
+In reaction to the House Republican's proposed debt limit plan, the Science and Technology Action Committee (STAC), a non-partisan coalition of non-profit, academic, foundation and business leaders advocating for greater focus and funding of science and technology, issued this statement.